SiddharthaPutti/MLops/README.md

       ```

-      Now, requirements.txt file should look like,
+      Now, the requirements.txt file should look like this,

       ```
       Flask==2.0.1